“Now, there is no gatekeeper.

 Main disadvantage: Self-publishing this way is likely to be more expensive in terms of time and in terms of the money you will need to spend upfront.

-2. Self-publish using online tools
+2. Self-publish using a publishing platform

 Main advantage: usually very little upfront cost and a more flexible option.